TempeHS/2025SE-LiamW-MajorProjectTask/agile_artifacts/agile_artifacts4.md

 - one of these methods should allow the cursor to draw a box and select all objects (under the user's ownership) within that box

 ## Sprint Review

+Sprint was estimated correctly.
+I implemented better hitboxes that would actually be used to detect general collisions between the objects.
+I also implemented a collision system that sends the unit in the other direction slightly stop this collision.
+I put in a hard limit on recollision from pathing so that 10 consecutive re-collisions would cause the units to lose pathing.
+This stops instant path stoppin when units collide but don't make them infinitely fight over a stationary point.
+I used the owner attribute of Object to determine if a unit can be controlled and in unitsetup added a way to change the sprite depending on this attribute.